jssteinberg/config/README.md

 set -gx  LC_ALL en_US.UTF-8
 ```

+### Neovim

-Neovim packer errors on launch:
+- Neovim packer errors on launch:
 	1. `nvim ~/.config/nvim/lua/packages/init.lua`
 	2. `:luafile %`
 	3. `:PackerInstall`, `:PackerSync`.
 Restart neovim, repeat.
+- Neovim Treesitter "missing xcrun" for Macos: `xcode-select --install`

-Neovim css autocompletion with css-lsp may depend on native non-LSP omnifunc.
+- Neovim css autocompletion with css-lsp may depend on native non-LSP omnifunc.

-Neovim has no lsp for javascript/typescript:

-- If you use nvm, also install a system nodejs with your system package manager.
+- Neovim has no lsp for javascript/typescript: If you use nvm, also install a system nodejs with your system package manager.

 [gl]: https://github.com/junegunn/gv.vim
 [gd]: https://github.com/sindrets/diffview.nvim